Comprehensive high school

-Comprehensive high schools are the most popular form of public high schools around the world, designed to provide a well-rounded education to its students, as opposed to the practice in some places in which examinations are used to sort students into different high schools for different populations.
-Other types of high schools specialize in university-preparatory school academic preparation, remedial instruction, or vocational instruction.
+Comprehensive high schools are the most widely adopted form of public high schools around the world, designed to provide a well-rounded education to its students.
 The typical comprehensive high school offers more than one course program of specialization to its students.
 Comprehensive high schools generally offer a college preparatory course program and one or more foreign language, scientific or vocational course programs.
+Alternatively, in some educational systems examinations are used to sort students into different high schools for different populations.
+Other types of high schools specialize in university-preparatory school academic preparation, remedial instruction, or vocational instruction.